William Farish (chemist): Biography

 Farish was probably born around mid-April, as he was baptized on 21 April 1759.

 Farish's father was the Reverend James Farish (1714–1783), vicar of Stanwix near Carlisle.
+His mother was Elizabeth Gilpin sister of the clergyman William Gilpin.
 Farish himself was educated at Carlisle Grammar School, entered Magdalene College, Cambridge, as a sizar in 1774, and graduated Senior Wrangler and first in Smith's Prize in 1778.
 As tutor in 1792, Farish developed the concept of grading students' work quantitatively.

 He was Professor of Chemistry at Cambridge from 1794 to 1813, lecturing on chemistry's practical application.
 Farish's lectures as professor of chemistry, which were oriented towards natural philosophy while the professor of natural and experimental philosophy F. J. H. Wollaston (1762–1828) gave very chemically oriented lectures.
 From 1813 to 1837 Farish was Jacksonian Professor of Natural Philosophy.
 In 1819 Professor Farish became the first president of the Cambridge Philosophical Society.

 Farish was also Vicar of St Giles' and St Peter from 1800 to 1837.
 He extensively remodelled St Giles' Church, Cambridge, increasing the accommodation from 100 to 600 seats.